Yejashi/obsidianNotes/Research/Paper Planning/Compiler Paper Planning/Workflow.md

 ##  When i need to _go deeper_

-Once a hypothesis looks interesting (“why did -O3 slow down this region?”), you descend the stack:
+Once a hypothesis looks interesting (“why did -O3 slow down this region?”), i descend the stack:

 |Layer|What you inspect|Purpose|Machine-readable options|
 |---|---|---|---|